 For more information click here Hadley Fire Department.

 Hadley Township is served by four school districts: Lapeer, Goodrich, Brandon, and Oxford.
 More than half of the Township is in the Lapeer Community School District, while the western portion of the Township is in the Goodrich Community School District.
 A small area of the southeast corner of the Township is in the Oxford Community School District and the Brandon Schools service most of the Township’s southwest corner.
 The Emma Murphy School, is located at 1100 Pratt Road in nearby Metamora Township.
-Emma Murphy serves students in grades three through six, as well as some second graders.
+Emma Murphy serves students from early 5’s to fifth grade.